FletcherTime/BuddyBot/README.md

 This program will establish a framework that allows any developer to easily tweak this bot and add their own commands with no need for a subscription to an expensive API.

+This project will utilize the DSharpPlus and PocketSphinx libraries for Discord integration and speech-to-text capabilities, respectively, as well as potentially IronPython for usage of an open-source Python text-to-speech library.